wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-ways-working-action/includes/common-practices.md

 - **Cross-team communities**.
 Create a space for people with similar interests to share ideas, knowledge, and resources

 - **Connect your network**.
-Managers can help broaden their team’s networks by reviewing key contacts and identifying connections that match the interests and skills of other team members
+Managers can help broaden their team's networks by reviewing key contacts and identifying connections that match the interests and skills of other team members

 - **Add important collaborators to MyAnalytics**.
 Keep your Important people list up to date.
 Follow the steps on the MyAnalytics network page to update your list.